1. Home>

 Vosotras / Vosotrossugeristeisyou (plural) suggested

-Ellas / Ellos / Ustedessugirieron they suggested, you (plural formal) suggested
+Ellas / Ellos / Ustedessugirieron they suggested

 The red dot () above denotes an irregular conjugation.